ekateryna-rodina/bittrends/README.md

 Bittrends
 ==============================

-The aim of this project is to analyze of dependence bitcoin price on its google search trends.
+The aim of this project is to analyze the dependence of bitcoin price on google search trends metrics.